 262. Mineral concentrates are highly nutrient-rich solutions that may be obtained via ultrafiltration, evaporation or reverse osmosis of the liquid fraction from separation of slurry or digestate.
 These mineral concentrates (the retentate) may be directly applied to agricultural land, while the by-product water, which is low in nutrients (the permeate), may be directly discharged to surface waters or the sewage system.
 The greatest wealth of experience with these technologies in Europe can be found in the livestock regions of the Netherlands and Belgium, where a number of centralized and large-scale manure processing plants utilize a range of technologies in combination (for example, anaerobic digestion, solid-liquid separation, ultrafiltration/reverse osmosis/solids drying).
 Provided that the losses can be kept to a minimum, the mineral fertilizer replacement value of the mineral concentrates can be relatively high, as they resemble commercial liquid fertilizers, with nearly all the nutrients in a mineral, plant-available form.
 However, to avoid gaseous NH3 losses, this may require prior acidification or injection of the concentrate into the soil (Jensen, 2013).
 At present, such approaches have significant energy requirements, so the challenge for the future must include improving energy efficiency, with lower energy requirements per kg of recovered nitrogen and other nutrients.
-As these technologies are still under investigation, the UNECE categories are currently uncertain (for example, category 3, pending further assessment).
+As these technologies are still under investigation, the UNECE categories are currently uncertain (for example, category 2-3, pending further assessment).

-Nutrient Recovery Measure 5: Ammonia stripping
+Nutrient Recovery Measure 5: Ammonia stripping and recovery

 263. Air stripping of NH3 is a process whereby the liquid fraction after manure separation is brought into contact with air, upon which NH3 evaporates and is carried away by the gas.
 Instead of ambient air, “‘steam stripping” can be used whereby steam replaces air as the ammonia carrier.
 Since evaporation occurs from the liquid surface, it is advantageous to ensure that the liquid has a large surface area.
 This can be achieved in a stripping column with structured packing, where it spreads over the packing material in a thin film and therefore has a considerably larger surface.
 The mass transport also increases with the concentration of NH3 (aq) in the liquid phase; hence, if pH and/or temperature is increased, an increasing part of total ammoniacal nitrogen is in NH3 (aq) form and the mass transport of NH3 increases (Sommer and others, 2013).
 Altogether, this makes the technology relatively energy demanding and costly, although cheap/free surplus energy from, for example, a biogas- combined heat and power plant may reduce energy costs.
 Alternatively, using selectively permeable membrane contact systems at lower temperatures may offer a cheaper solution, if membrane fouling can be avoided.

-264. Ammonia released from an NH3 stripping column or from a manure drying facility can be collected using wet scrubbing with an acid solution, typically sulphuric acid, to make ammonium sulphate (which is most common).
+264. Ammonia released from an NH3 stripping column or from a manure drying facility can be collected using wet scrubbing with an acid solution, typically sulphuric acid, to make ammonium sulfate (which is most common).
 Application of the approach using nitric acid to make ammonium nitrate has also been reported.
-Both compounds can serve as raw materials for mineral fertilizers, and thus provide the opportunity for circular economy development as part of the fertilizer industry’s commitment to including recovered and recycled Nr.
+Both compounds can serve as raw materials for mineral fertilizers, and thus provide the opportunity for circular economy development as part of the fertilizer industry’s commitment to include recovered and recycled Nr.
 In general, this is a well-known, and generally effective technology.
 The main barriers are: the relatively low N concentrations achievable in the scrubber-liquid (and thus high logistic costs); and the quality requirements for introduction of the scrubber-liquid into the raw materials market for the fertilizer industry.